Installing & updating#

 C3-20230729T201611Z

-You will need to have pipx installed.
+You will need to have libusb and pipx installed.
 If you haven’t already, install Homebrew.
-To install pipx, run:
+To install those packages, run:

 $ pipx ensurepath